yohoc/cssh/README.md

 # cssh
-i2cssh like tools,cluster ssh to multiple sessions.
+i2cssh like tools,cluster ssh to multiple hosts.